HenryCNH/Machine-Learning-Project---Credit-Card-Approval-Prediction/README.md

 This model is able to predict applicants' credit score based on their personal information.

 ## Dataset Description
-The dataset is composed of columns of applicants' personal information such as age, marriage, and salary etc.
+Please find the raw data sets in the zipped file.
+One of the excel in the file includes applicants' personal information and the other excel file includes their previous credit score.
+These 2 excels can be connected by applicants'ID.

 ## The entire model is composed of the following parts:
 1. Importing data.